How to Make Shredded Chicken

 This post may contain affiliate links.
 See my disclosure policy.

 An easy, fast and flavorful shredded chicken recipe that’s incredibly versatile.
-It’s my favorite method for making shredded chicken because it keeps the chicken moist, shreds in seconds and infuses more flavor than other methods, such as boiled or poached chicken.
+It’s my favorite method because it keeps the chicken moist, shreds in seconds and infuses more flavor than other methods, such as boiled or poached chicken.

-Shredded chicken is one of those recipe basics that everyone should learn to master.
+Shredded chicken (also known as pulled chicken) is one of those recipe basics that everyone should learn to master.
 It’s used in many recipes, from salads to appetizers to main dishes – yet those recipes usually never tell you how to make it.
 They just tell you you need 3 cups of shredded chicken.

 Of course, you could easily buy a rotisserie chicken at the supermarket (or make one yourself) and shred that chicken with two forks.
 But there’s really no need when I show you how incredibly easy it is to make shredded chicken at home.

 Once you learn this method you’ll never make it any other way.
 Watch the video below!

 The Best Chicken to Use